 A discussion of current methods, trends and concepts in teaching the social sciences.
-Emphasis is given to the development of appropriate objectives and to the review of curricular and instructional materials for teaching of the disciplines of the social sciences.
+Emphasis is given to the development of appropriate objectives and to reviewing curricular and instructional materials for teaching of the disciplines of the social sciences.
 Required of all teaching majors in history and social science.
 Instructional methods appropriate for the exceptional, disadvantaged, and culturally different learner will be included.
 Knowledge of and appreciation for cultural diversity is stressed.
-Does not count toward a major, and cannot be used to satisfy a core curriculum requirement.
-This course should be taken during the semester preceding student teaching.
-Perequisite: Admission to the Teacher Education Program.
-Concurrent enrollment with EDU 614.
-Fall Semester.